slowernews/wisdom-tldr/README.md

 Create high value systems: [meditate](#on-meditation), spend time outside, [rest](#on-health), travel, learn useful skills.<br>
 Avoid low value systems: social media, news, owning a TV, working long hours, control of petty stuff.

-> *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker'*
+> *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker*

 > *'Use social media as an output not as entertainment.
 Your phone should not be the first thing you see in the morning nor the last thing you see at night.
-Spend the last hour of the day (or all day) without electronic devices.' -- Allen Tucker'*
+Spend the last hour of the day (or all day) without electronic devices.' -- Allen Tucker*

 > *'Don’t concern yourself with the news.
 It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.' -- Allen Tucker*